minetest-whynot/whynot-game/.github/ISSUE_TEMPLATE/mod_request.md

   -
 8. Does this mod use the software "git" for version control? (note: we are asking about git.
 Github, Gitlab, notabug and hundreds of other git _providers_ exist but are not specificly needed, although these do qualify).
   -
+9. Upon testing this mod, what errors, odd behavior, or other incompatibilities were noticed?
+  -

 ## Other comments